seasketch/geoprocessing/README.md

 ## Goals

-* Easy to create and publish a geoprocessing project (with datasets, functions, and client reports) in the cloud
+* Relatively easy to create and publish a geoprocessing project (with datasets, functions, and client reports) in the cloud
 * Plug-and-play with the [SeaSketch](https://seasketch.org) platform using standardized APIs
 * Spins up to meet high demand, then spins down to near zero cost when not in use.